UKHackspaceFoundation/foundation/codeOfConduct.md

     * Don’t mess around with other peoples’ projects and possessions without their permission.
 * Discussion of how to make our association more inclusive is welcome.
 Claims that this “has gone too far” aren’t.

+Breaches of the Code of Conduct are handled as per the [Consequences of Bad Behaviour](badBehaviour.md) document.
 If you have any concerns about someone’s behaviour please let us know either in person, or by emailing to@do.com.